kcgidw/fao/readme.md

+**I've been contacted by Oink Games and am complying with their requests.
+FAO will no longer be hosted online.**

+**If you've been playing FAO, someone else is hosting the code and I have no control over it!**

+---

 # Fake Artist Online

 An online party game based on Oink Games' tabletop game, _A Fake Artist Goes to New York_.
 Draw with your phone or a mouse.

 Made with Vue, Express, and Socket.io.

-**UPDATE: I've been contacted by Oink Games and am complying with their requests.
-FAO will no longer be hosted online.**

 This repo will also be archived.
 Thanks for playing!